leobudima/elogii-blog/content/delivery-management-platforms.md

 That’s where a platform approach comes into play.

-Because a platform can integrate with various systems, it can leverage innovative and disruptive technology like machine learning to process data and translate it into actionable insights.
+Because a platform can integrate with various systems, **you can leverage innovative and disruptive technology like machine learning to process data and translate it into actionable insights.**

 That lets you use technology not only to collect and manage incoming data as it arrives but also to shape it into adjustments that optimize your delivery operations down to the smallest detail.